 We see it all the time.
-In fact, many pastors have asked us, “How can I be more effective in my preaching?”
+In fact, many pastors have asked us this question.
 They want to know the best way to write and prepare from week to week so that their message is both impactful and promotes spiritual growth.

 Pastors are inspired, feel led by the Holy Spirit, and want the inspiration they receive to be communicated in an effective way that will translate into life-change.
 They want to see their congregation encouraged by the Word of God in such a way that inspires them to make positive choices that will impact their lives and the lives of those around them for the better.

 This is a tall order… and it’s even harder from week-to-week when it can feel like you’re under pressure to be creative.
 How can you think creatively while being fully prepared to deliver a new message every single weekend?

 It’s understandable that the pressure to deliver an inspiring and life-changing sermon each week could lead to burnout, frustration, and stress.
 Not only that, but the lack of inspiration can be crippling when you are feeling under the gun, causing you to come to a standstill in your sermon writing.

 But it doesn’t have to be this way.
 In fact, we know for certain that there are real and useful ways to combat this very thing so you can be prepared every weekend, both in and out of the pulpit.

 With a few tools and some strategic thinking, you can develop a plan and be on your way to feeling inspired once again, and once again feel prepared and excited to preach the Word of God each week.